MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

     The folder contains application configuration and code files for your app.
 It also contains a **/images** subfolder, which contains some image files for your app to analyze.

-1. Install the Azure AI Vision SDK package and required dependencies by running the appropriate commands for your language preference:
+1. Install the Azure AI Vision SDK package and other required packages by running the appropriate commands for your language preference:

     **Python**